Driver Awareness

 - Driver Awareness

 Unfortunately, land clearing, habitat fragmentation, and poor planning have made roads one of the biggest threats to our wildlife.
-While we understand that driving is often necessary, here are a few important things to keep in mind:
+We know driving is a part of daily life so here are some key things to remember on the road:

 - Please drive with caution on both regional and urban roads where native animals may be present.
 It is especially important to be vigilant and very aware in the early mornings, late afternoons and through the night when many native animals are out and about.